mzerrey/relf/README.md

 # Relf

-A personal data management application built with Rust (Yew framework) and WebAssembly.
+A personal data management application built with Rust and WebAssembly.

 ## Live Demo